martinisaksen/calendarapp-docs/docs/ai/source-onboarding/prompt-template.md

 2. Build the complete `schemaDefinition`
 3. Output a copy-pasteable PowerShell command you run yourself to submit it

+The generated output is successful only if it is deterministic and directly executable with no placeholders.

 ---

 ## Prompt